Hundreds of walk-up slots available at COVID-19 vaccine site in Philadelphia

-Eligible Philadelphia residents are in Phases 1a, 1b, and 1C and would be getting their first Pfizer dose.
+All Philadelphians 16 and older are now eligible and would be getting their first Pfizer dose.

 "The past few days- it's been inclement weather, it's been a little bit colder, so we've seen fewer folks trying to take advantage of these walk-up opportunities," said Charlie Elison of FEMA, which runs the site.